alnoki/AAAAAA/doc/dev-guide/procedures/writing.rst

    file: :guilabel:`GitLens: Show File History`
 #.
 The :ref:`SHA-1 tag <concepts-documentation-example>` at the top of the file
-   should be associated with the second-most-recent :ref:`commit <tools-git>`, because the :ref:`proofreading procedures <writing-proofreading>` always look one revision back
+   should be associated with the second-most-recent :ref:`commit <tools-git>`, because the :ref:`proofreading procedures <writing-proofread>` always look one revision back

    #.
 If this is the case, simply hit :kbd:`Esc` and continue through this
       procedure